 TAY CATCH AND RELEASE REGULATIONS + CODE

 Numbers of salmon entering the Tay in most months of the year have tended to fall in recent decades.
-The decline has been most marked among the really early fish, the “springers” which come in during the winter and early spring, but more recently - especially in 2017- summer and autumn grisle have shown a sudden fall too.
+The decline was most marked among the really early fish, the “springers” which come in during the winter and early spring, but more recently - especially in 2017- summer and autumn grisle have shown a sudden fall too.
 Studies in a number of rivers have shown that spring salmon are most vulnerable to angling exploitation because they are exposed to angling for many months as they pass upstream into higher tributaries.
 Significant rates of exploitation may occur, as high as 40% in some rivers.

-It is essential therefore that exploitation of all salmon, but especially spring salmon, must be reduced as much as possible.
-Consequently the Board strengthed its Conservation Code in 2010, a key request being that anglers should release all spring salmon caught until May 31.
+It is essential therefore that exploitation of all salmon, not just spring salmon, must be reduced as much as possible.
+Consequently the Board has strengthened its Conservation Code for 2018, a key request being more protection for autumn grisle as well as spring salmon.

 STATUTORY CONSERVATION REGULATIONS WHICH CAME INTO FORCE IN 2015